Skip to main content

 Show or Hide Group and Subproject Tasks

-Tap the sorting mode button on the toolbar (on Mac, tap the arrow) to open a menu with the option to show or hide group and subproject tasks.
+Tap the Sort & Filter mode button on the toolbar (on Mac, tap the arrow) to open a menu with the option to show or hide group and subproject tasks.

 Notes